w3c/w3c-website-redesign-documentation/README.md

 We use [Netlify](https://www.netlify.com) to build and host the working in the open site.

-Content is published from the production `netlify` branch.
+Content is published from the production `production` branch.
 See [publishing content](/writing-guide/#publishing-content) for how to publish content to production.

 Any changes committed to the `develop` branch are auto-deployed to https://develop--ecstatic-mccarthy-0be5bd.netlify.app/

-Netlify automatically creates a preview URL for any pull requests that are created to merge into the `netlify` branch.
+Netlify automatically creates a preview URL for any pull requests that are created to merge into the `production` branch.
 [Login to Netlify](https://app.netlify.com/sites/ecstatic-mccarthy-0be5bd/overview) to view the preview URL.

 ## Templating